The Timeline: Waiting For Trees To Grow Back After Being Cut Down

-How do trees grow after cutting
+How do trees regrow after cutting

 Factors that affect tree growth